Tuesday, January 3, 2012

 Making Voices Visible at ArchEX 2011

 After making two presentations on visual practice at last year's conference of architects in North Carolina, the Virginia conference accepted my proposal to make a similar presentation as one of their many offerings this year.
-The Prezi file can be viewed below although it will be difficult to follow without the narrative. - A bit about my role with visual practice in a medical school;
+The Prezi file can be viewed below although it will be difficult to follow without the narrative.

 - A sampling of the work of others in the field;